Updated on 2025/07/08

 Affiliation

-Graduate School of Medicine, Department of Molecular Oncology, Graduate Shool Professor
+Graduate School of Medicine, Department of Molecular and Cellular Dynamics, Graduate Shool Professor

-Institute of Advanced Medical Sciences, Department of Molecular Oncology, Graduate Shool Professor
+Institute of Advanced Medical Sciences, Department of Molecular and Cellular Dynamics, Graduate Shool Professor

 Title